-Stephen is an intellectual property lawyer who acts for and advises clients across a range of industries, including biotechnology, mechanical engineering, medical devices, pharmaceuticals and veterinary medicines.
+Stephen is an intellectual property lawyer who acts for and advises clients across a range of industries, including biopharmaceuticals and pharmaceuticals, chemical and mechanical engineering, information and communications technology, medical devices and veterinary medicines.

-Acting for Myriad Genetics in proceedings brought by Cancer Voices Australia and Yvonne D’Arcy in the Federal Court (and on appeal to the Full Court and subsequently the High Court) for revocation of a patent to isolated nucleic acids relating to the breast cancer gene BRCA1.
+- Acted for Myriad Genetics in proceedings in the Federal Court of Australia (and on appeal to the Full Federal Court and High Court of Australia) brought by Cancer Voices Australia and Yvonne D’Arcy alleging invalidity of a patent for isolated nucleic acids relating to the breast cancer gene BRCA1.
 This was the first occasion on which the High Court was called to rule on the patentability of isolated nucleic acids.

 - Acting for Rio Tinto subsidiary Technological Resources in proceedings in the Federal Court of Australia against Epiroc for alleged infringement of a patent for autonomous drill rig systems and methods, including defence of a cross-claim alleging invalidity.